smallkirby/lysithea/docs/TUTORIAL.md

   memo                          : leave memo for latest exploit log
 ```

-This help message generated from annotations in source code of `lysithea`, hence it is always up-to-new.
+This help message is generated from annotations in the source code of `lysithea`, hence it is always up-to-new.

 ## want completion?

 Ofcourse you can use tab-completion of `lysithea commands`.
 To install completion file, exec `./install.sh` in root directory of `lysithea`.
-This completion file is also generated automatically from annotations in source code.
+This completion file is also generated automatically from annotations in the source code.
 It is always up-to-new.

 ## `lysithea` is only for Bash?